 Taught Programmes covering Performers’ Health and Wellbeing

 The Royal College of Music’s MSc in Performance Science offers training in how to conduct research examining performance, with particular focus on performers’ health and wellbeing.

 Trinity Laban Conservatoire of Music & Dance offers a BSc (Hons), MSc, and MFA in Dance Science, with training in the physiology, psychology, nutrition, and biomechanics of dancers and the impact of dance on health and wellbeing.

-University College London offers a degree in Performing Arts Medicine as an MSc, PGDip, or PGCert.
-It provides specialised training to those interested or already involved in health services or health education to performing artists.
+University College London offers a degree in Performing Arts Medicine as MSc, PGDip, or PGCert.
+It provides specialised training to interested or already involved in health services or health education to performing artists.